ServiceGovernance/ServiceGovernance.Registry/README.md

 ## UI

 There's no built-in UI to show the registered services.
-It's fairly easy to build one by yourself using the `IServiceStore`.
+It's fairly easy to build one by yourself using the `IServiceRegistry`.
 Please have a look at the [sample](https://github.com/ServiceGovernance/ServiceGovernance.Registry/blob/master/samples/Registry/Controllers/HomeController.cs).

 ## APIs